Frequently Asked Questions (FAQ)

 You may still find some useful bits in those courses, but the focus is on junior-level roles within the industry.

 The financial modeling courses, however, may be useful regardless of your level.
-MD-level and other senior bankers have signed up for the courses before and gotten something out of them.
+Senior bankers have signed up for the courses before and gotten something out of them.

 For example, perhaps you are working on a deal in an industry sector you’re unfamiliar with and you need to get up to speed rapidly – or you need to review work submitted by a junior employee and see if his analysis is correct.